bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Sorry, this is not about this topic, right?
 But just curiosity, how do you see the, how, I don't know how to ask, homomorphic encryption?
-How far do you think we are from fully, I mean, something that I, for example, can operate in a remote on data, on encrypted data in a remote, I don't know, for example, I save something in Google, in Google Drive,
+How far do you think we are from fully, something that I, for example, can operate in a remote on data, on encrypted data in a remote, I don't know, for example, I save something in Google, in Google Drive,

 Speaker 1: 01:32:06